-Routine maintenance will be carried out to ensure the property is maintained and to reduce the likelihood of crime or vandalism.
-Furthermore, robust materials (including graffiti resistant materials) will be used where appropriate.
-Any vandalism or graffiti will be repaired and removed promptly.
+McDonald's seeks to make their operations as attractive as possible and maintain their sites to a high standard so that customers continue to visit both during the day and night periods.
+Routine maintenance checks and reporting will be carried out to ensure the property is maintained and to reduce the likelihood of crime or vandalism.

+Furthermore, robust materials (including graffiti resistant materials) have been used where appropriate.
+Any vandalism or graffiti is repaired and removed promptly by personnel or contractors.

-2.4.2 Target Hardening and Removal
+3.4.2 Target Hardening and Removal

 Target hardening and removal is the use of 'design out crime' strategies to make it harder for a crime to be committed and reduces the gains of crime.
-While this is the most long-established and traditional approach to crime prevention, it can create a 'fortress mentality' and imagery whereby users of the development withdraw behind physical barriers and the self-policing capacity of the built environment is damaged.
-This is effectively working against CPTED strategies that rely on surveillance, territoriality and positive image management.
+While this is the most longestablished and traditional approach to crime prevention, it can create a 'fortress mentality' and imagery whereby users of the development withdraw behind physical barriers and the self-policing capacity of the built environment is damaged.
+This is effectively working against CPTED strategies that rely on surveillance, territoriality, and positive image management.

-The proposal includes the use of some physical barriers associated with target hardening; however, the site allows opportunities for natural surveillance from within the building, with clearly defined boundaries, and natural access control.
-The site design has ensured that there is a safe environment for staff and visitors alike within the site.
+The proposal includes the use of some physical barriers associated with target hardening; however, the site allows opportunities for natural surveillance from within the building, with clearly defined boundaries, and appropriate landscaped elements.
+The site design has ensured that there is a safe environment for customers, pedestrians and staff within the site and the proposal is consistent with this approach.